om-prakas/PartnerTechSeries-AI/Challenge0.md

   <h1 style="font-size: 30px;font-weight: 700;">Partner Tech Series – Challenge 0</h1>
   <h2 style="margin: 10px 0;font-weight: 700;color: #222222;padding-bottom: 5px;
     font-size: 26px;">Infrastructure Setup</h2>
-    <p style="margin: 10px 0 15px 0;">In this challenge, we have to make sure that we have got our Infrastructure setup done properly and we have got access to all the required resources to run HoL Challenges.</p>
+    <p style="margin: 10px 0 15px 0;">In this challenge, we have to make sure that we have got our Infrastructure setup done properly and we have got access to all the required resources to run HOL Challenges.</p>
     <h2 style="padding-bottom: 1px;font-size: 26px;font-weight: 700;">Goals</h2>
     <p style="margin: 10px 0 15px 0;">At the end of this Challenge you will have access to :</p>
     <ul>